-RawData: Zero or more.
+- RawData: Zero or more.
 XMLDATA.
-A complete document that is formatted according to the specification and its version identified by the SpecID/ext-SpecID.
-When this element is used, writers/senders MUST ensure that the namespace specified by SpecID/ext-SpecID and the one used in the RawData element are consistent; if not, the namespace identified by SpecID SHOULD be prefered, and the inconsistency SHOULD be logged so a human can correct the problem.

-Reference: Zero or one of iodef:Reference [RFC5070].
-This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a RawData element.

-Platform: Zero or more.
-An identifier of software platform affected by the weakness, which is elaborated in Section 4.3.2.

-Scoring: Zero or more.
-An indicator of the severity of the weakness, such as CWSS score, which is elaborated in Section 4.3.4.
+The meaning of this element is the same as that of the AttackPattern class (Section 4.3.1) . - Reference: Zero or more of iodef:Reference [RFC5070].
+The meaning of this element is the same as that of the AttackPattern class (Section 4.3.1). - Platform: Zero or more.
+An identifier of software platform affected by the weakness, which is elaborated in Section 4.3.2. - Scoring: Zero or more.
+An indicator of the severity of the weakness, such as CWSS score, which is elaborated in Section 4.3.4